This post covers how to get discounted tickets to Kensington Palace.

 Visitors to Kensington Palace can also visit a beautiful Georgian cafe called The Orangery.

-This building was previously the setting for Queen Anne’s elaborate court entertainment and today is open to visitors who wish to take afternoon tea, or a small snack, in the beautiful surroundings of the gardens that Queen Anne commissioned designed herself.
+This building was previously the setting for Queen Anne’s elaborate court entertainment, and today it is open to visitors who wish to take afternoon tea or a small snack in the beautiful surroundings of the gardens that Queen Anne commissioned and designed herself.